 Education: I have almost more degrees than a thermometer! 😉 Bachelor degree in Business Administration (Mälardalen University, Sweden, 2005), Bachelor degree in Environmental Sciences (Mälardalen University, Sweden, 2005), Master degree in Mechanical Engineering (University of Denver, CO, USA, 2013), and a PhD in Mechanical Engineering (University of Denver, CO, USA, 2016).

-Why did you build the KillaJoule?
-I call KillaJoule “eco-activism in disguise”.
+Why did you build the KillaJoule and the Green Envy?
+I call KillaJoule and Green Envy “eco-activism in disguise”.
 My mission is to show that eco-friendly can be fast and fun, and hopefully make people that otherwise wouldn’t be interested in low-emission vehicles be aware of their potential.
 Speed is a great way of showing the potential of battery power, because fast is always in fashion!
 Another purpose of the KillaJoule is also to show that women can be excellent engineers, and to encourage girls and women a career in science and technology.
 Also, I have to admit, that setting world records in a vehicle you built with your own hands and that you ride is really satisfying.

 Fast is always in fashion!